MiniXC/typst-projects/thesis/chapters/07_scaling.typ

 ) <fig_scaling_werr>

 ==== Synthetic Speech Performance
 While fixing the #abbr.a[ASR] training data allows for controlled analysis, exploring the full results in @tbl:tab_synthetic_asr_wer reveals further insights.
 When both the #abbr.a[TTS] and #abbr.a[ASR] training set sizes are increased, the #abbr.s[WERR] can be reduced even further.
 The lowest #abbr.s[WERR] achieved for the hybrid model is 1.07, obtained when training the #abbr.a[TTS] model on 5000 hours and the #abbr.a[ASR] model on 1000 hours of the resulting synthetic speech.
-For the Conformer model, the lowest #abbr.s[WERR] is 1.25, achieved when training both the #abbr.a[TTS] and #abbr.a[ASR] systems on 5000 hours of data.
+For the Conformer model, the lowest #abbr.s[WERR] is 1.25,  as shown in @tbl:tab_real_asr_werr, achieved when training both the #abbr.a[TTS] and #abbr.a[ASR] systems on 5000 hours of data.

 Interestingly, under certain conditions, synthetic data can outperform its real equivalent, resulting in a #abbr.s[WERR] below 1.0.
 For instance, when a Conformer #abbr.a[ASR] model is trained on just 100 hours of synthetic data generated by a #abbr.a[TTS] model that was itself trained on 5000 hours, the resulting #abbr.a[WER] is 5.88.
 This is substantially better than the 6.98 #abbr.a[WER] achieved when training on the corresponding 100 hours of real data, yielding a #abbr.s[WERR] of 0.84.
 We hypothesise that the large-scale #abbr.a[TTS] model acts learns a rich and diverse representation of speech from its vast 5000-hour training set.
 When generating a smaller 100-hour subset, it produces speech that is both highly varied and acoustically canonical, having averaged out some of the idiosyncratic speaker behaviours, disfluencies, or recording artefacts present in the smaller real dataset.
 This cleaner, yet still diverse, data can be a more efficient training signal for an #abbr.a[ASR] model with a limited data budget.